 Helen and her husband, artist Frederic Clay Bartlett, built the home in the 1920s in Southern plantation style.
 Known as the Barlett Estate, the home & gardens were renamed Bonnet House after Barlett’s second wife, Bonnet Lily.

-On a tour of the home, you’ll see Barlett’s collection of paintings along with other beautiful art pieces.
+On a tour of the Bonnet House Museum, you’ll see Barlett’s collection of paintings, along with other beautiful art pieces.
 The house will give you glimpses of the Old South, much like you’d find around Savannah, GA, or Charleston, SC, to the north.

 Carve out time from your Florida trip itinerary to visit the home’s gardens.
 The garden is a paradise of tropical plants and lush palm trees, ringed by a lagoon.

 Nature lovers will enjoy a tour of its maritime forest and mangrove wetlands.
 You’ll also find a quaint thatched roof bridge and animal sculptures.
 You may even spot monkeys in the trees and swans in the pond.
 To top it all, there’s an impressive orchid collection, a desert garden, and a hibiscus garden.